vijaykumar1990/string-reply/README.md

 # How to run the application normally.
 1. Download the code and run gradlew build and then gradlew bootRun
 # How to run the application in docker.
-1. Run gradlew docker step.
+1. Run "gradlew docker" step.
 This will generate the docker image.
 2. Run "docker run -p 8080:8080 -it stringreply".
 This will start the container and listen for input in port 8080.